Gemeilia: Kokko & May: Standalone books

-Monthly issues
+Chinese monthly issues

 Kokko & May monthly issues are released exclusively in Chinese since 2003.
 As of 2023, more than 200 issues have been published.

-Double issues
+English double issues

-The earliest edition of Kokko & May English version was released as double issues, with a total of 24 volumes published.
+During late 2000s, the earliest edition of Kokko & May English version was released as double issues, with a total of 24 volumes published.
 It was later replaced by the Kokko & May Comics Collection.